We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 Ready-to-serve insurance specialists for your needs.

 When you sign up for and complete an approved driver’s ed program in the province of Ontario, you can save big on car insurance.
-Insurance companies offer discounts to those who completed these types of courses, which can make a big difference, especially if you are a young driver with high premiums.
+Insurance companies offer discounts to those who have completed these types of courses, which can make a big difference, especially if you are a young driver with high premiums.

-Telematics discounts are offered by many insurance companies in Ontario.
-They are best suited to drivers with good driving records and safe driving habits.
-If you decide to go this route, your insurance company will have you install a telematics device in your car, or download a similar application onto your smartphone.
-Either way, whether through the device or the application, your driving habits will be monitored..
+Either way, whether through the device or the application, your driving habits will be monitored.
 For instance, it will maintain a record of your speed, acceleration rate, braking, distance, hard cornering, etc. The safer the habits you exhibit, the more your car insurance discount will be.
 Before enrolling in a telematics program, make sure to brush up on your safe driving tips.

 Safety matters, especially to insurance companies in Hamilton.
 So if you’re in the market for a new vehicle, be sure to research safety and reliability.
 These two factors may result in a lower premium, so if you buy a car that has a high safety rating, make sure to tell your provider.
 Plus, cars with high safety ratings usually have lower rates of theft, which is another factor that an insurance company will assess when calculating your premium.
 If you are ever unsure, you can always get a quote before you buy, allowing you the peace of mind that buying a new car may not be as expensive as you expected.